remuskwan/quizorize/README.md

 Open, the workspace file 'Quizorize.xcworkspace' to view the code and run its build.

+### TestFlight (on iOS devices)

+To receive your TestFlight code, please head over to this link [here](https://forms.gle/QB14gRb8jx5TJTKe8).

 ## Documentation

-Please refer to our Milestone README [here](https://docs.google.com/document/d/1BBVJUarCBF2qy_ZWbH6zZka4ebhrtTBtQnHnmGUuizE/edit?ts=60afa18d)
+Please refer to our Milestone README [here](https://docs.google.com/document/d/1BBVJUarCBF2qy_ZWbH6zZka4ebhrtTBtQnHnmGUuizE/edit?ts=60afa18d).

 ## Launching the App